drmanan/AlgorithmOdyssey/Chapter-3/README.md

 * This chapter explores sorting algorithms, essential for organizing data.
 * **Importance**: Sorting enhances searching, optimizes databases, and simplifies data manipulation.
 * **Bubble Sort**: Simple algorithm; elements "bubble up" through comparisons; not efficient for large datasets.
-* **Selection Sort**: Picks smallest element and places it in order; more efficient than Bubble Sort.
+* **Selection Sort**: Picks the smallest element and places it in order; more efficient than Bubble Sort.
-* **Insertion Sort**: Builds sorted array by inserting elements in proper positions; useful for nearly sorted data.
+* **Insertion Sort**: Builds a sorted array by inserting elements in proper positions; useful for nearly sorted data.
 * **Merge Sort**: Efficient divide-and-conquer algorithm; divides, sorts, and merges to create a sorted array.
 * **Quick Sort**: "Divide and conquer" strategy; efficiently sorts elements by partitioning.
 * **Radix Sort**: Non-comparative algorithm; sorts digits from least to most significant; suited for fixed-length keys.